Marine Conservation Volunteering

 - Practical instruction on research techniques and identification;

-- Equipment and materials required to do your work;
+- Equipment and materials required to do your volunteer work.

 - Flights or travel to Inhambane, Mozambique;